World file (*.jgw, etc.)¶

-A georeferenced file (world file) gives coordinate data to an image to overlap an image with a grid.
-The following is an example of a georeferenced file.
+World file gives coordinate data to an image to overlap an image with a grid.
+The following is an example of a world file.
 Words in parentheses ( ) are remarks and are not included in the actual file.

 2.5 (a: increment of x-coordinate per pixel) 0.0 (b: rotation condition) 0.0 (c: rotation condition) -2.5 (d: increment of y-coordinate per pixel) -131.82 (e: x-coordinate of the pixel at top left of the image) 223.57 (f: y-coordinate of the pixel at top left of the image)